 Proposed Acquisitions Under Contract.
-We intend to use a portion of the net proceeds from our initial public offering to acquire and invest in additional hotel properties.
+We intend to use a portion of the net proceeds from this offering to acquire and invest in additional hotel properties.
 As of the date of this prospectus, we have properties under contract that we consider to be "probable" acquisitions.
 The following table sets forth information regarding those properties:

-Property Locati ion Month/Yea Acquired Number of Rooms Average Occupancy ADR RevPAR Property Location Year Opened Number of Rooms Purchase Price Pre-Funded Capital Improvements Projected Additional Capital Improvements Total Projected Investment Total Projected Investment Per Room
+Property Location Year Opened Month/Year Acquired Number of Rooms Average Occupancy ADR RevPAR Property Location Year Opened Number of Rooms Purchase Price Pre-Funded Capital Improvements Projected Additional Capital Improvements Total Projected Investment Total Projected Investment Per Room